Loading please wait

 Worksheet Overview

 Speed is a way of saying how far we travel in a certain period of time.
-This could be during a second (s), a minute (min), an hour (h) and even longer.
+This could be during a second (s), a minute (min), an hour (h) or even longer.

 To work out the speed we have to know the distance and the time.
 We use this formula: